Rushikesh1205/ISRO_AI_Assistant/README.md

 **MAITRI (Multimodal AI for Psychological & Physical Well-being)** is an intelligent assistant designed to support astronauts’ mental and physical health during space missions.
 This web application includes a **dashboard, AI assistant, vitals monitoring, journal system, and Bharatiya Antariksh Station (BAS) module overview**.

-Built with ❤️ for the future of Indian space exploration by **Team RoboRakshak**.
+Built with ❤️ for the future of Indian space exploration by **TEAM RoboRakshak**.

 ---